 All work is due on the assigned day and at the assigned time.
-Late assignments will be reduced by 10 points.
-Assignments that are more than one week late will not be accepted.
+Late assignments will be reduced by 10 points per day late.
+All assignments must be completed to pass the course.

 Style Guides for Assignments

 Social work students should use the APA style guide for all assignments.
 Non-social work students may use the NOBTS/Leavell College style guide or APA.